Medical Biochemical Genetics Fellowship

 - Daily review of plasma amino acids, acylcarnitine profiles and urine organic acids results in the in-house biochemical laboratory.

-- Monthly lectures on metabolic pathways and management of patients with inborn errors of metabolism.
+- Weekly lectures on metabolic pathways and a management of patients with inborn errors of metabolism.

 - Weekly metabolic rounds